At the heart of the Academy is a diverse series of Interest Groups.

 Discussing Differences On Line

 Explores on-line the issues of unity and diversity within the U.S. and the world at large.
 Culture, language, age, religion, gender, sexuality and diversity itself are examined.
-Participants also have online ongoing discussions on scheduled topics.
 Participants are especially encouraged to contribute from personal experience and to collect challenging new topics and source materials.
 We encourage and appreciate diverse contributions.

 Entrepreneurship and Community Development Group